ptarmiganlabs/butler-sos/README.md

 ![Starting Butler SOS](img/butler-sos-1.png "Starting Butler SOS")

+Here we see how three servers are queried for data.
+The responses are retrived asyncronously as they arrive from the different servers.
+Finally, the data is stored to Influxdb and sent as MQTT messages.

 ## Real-time dashboards using Grafana
 Once the data exists in Influxdb it can be visualised using Grafana, creating dashboards like this one: